 By default, all the storage units you add will be named in a sequential numbering scheme, including the type of storage unit in this name.
 You can edit these names in any way will help your users find the correct locations, such as position/color/identifying labels you have applied or calling racks "partitions" if that is how your users refer to them.
 Unit names must be unique at any given level in the hierarchy.
-It is good practice to use unique names throughout the freezer to avoid confusion, particularly where there are many similar structures within your freezer.
+It is good practice to use unique names throughout the storage system to avoid confusion, particularly where there are many similar structures.

 Storage Description Labels

 You can include a more verbose descriptive Label

 for every level of your storage hierarchy.
 When present, labels will be shown in many places to help users better identify the specific storage unit.
 Both as additional text in hierarchy listings, and as hover text when viewing storage location 'pathways' throughout the application

 You can add new labels to existing units, or edit labels to update them, either by returning to edit the definition via this interface